 Verify reagent stability <ENTER>

-QC stability is 36 hours per internal stability study
+QC stability is 36 hours per internal stability study at high complexity locations.
+24 hours at moderate complexity lab locations.

-Satellite will expire QC at 24hrs, to work around this the QC vials should be removed and then placed back on the carousel, update the stability to 12 hours (This will allow us to use the same QC vials for the full 36 hours).
+High complexity lab locations ONLY: Satellite will expire QC at 24hrs, to work around this the QC vials should be removed and then placed back on the carousel, update the stability to 12 hours (This will allow us to use the same QC vials for the full 36 hours).
 The volume should also be manually updated to reflect the remaining volume in the vial (ex: 1.8).

 press ESC